lsd-ucsc/cbcast-lh/README.md

 Verification of causal delivery with
 [Liquid Haskell](https://github.com/ucsd-progsys/liquidhaskell).

-To follow the proof that causal delivery is preserved, we suggest:
+To follow the proof that applying operations to processes in an execution preserves *causal delivery* (CD), we suggest:

 * The top level theorem and proof are in [CBCAST/Verification/Global/CDpresXStep.hs](lib/CBCAST/Verification/Global/CDpresXStep.hs):
-  The theorem `trcCDpres` states that for all CD-observing executions, applying an arbitrary list of **operations to processes** in the execution obtains a CD-observing execution.
+  The theorem `trcCDpres` states that for all CD-observing executions, applying an arbitrary list of operations to processes in the execution obtains a CD-observing execution.

-  * The definition of CD (causal delivery) is in [CBCAST/Verification/Global/Core.hs](lib/CBCAST/Verification/Global/Core.hs):
+  * The definition of CD is in [CBCAST/Verification/Global/Core.hs](lib/CBCAST/Verification/Global/Core.hs):
     The definition `CausalDelivery r N X` states that for some number of processes `N` and some execution `X`, for all process identifiers `p_id` in